-Smith and his longtime collaborator Jason Mewes made a video imploring California officials to accept digital signatures because traditional petition signature gathering cannot be done due to the widespread shutdowns and bans on public gatherings caused by the Coronavirus.
+Smith and his longtime collaborator Jason Mewes made a video imploring California officials to accept digital signatures.
+Traditional petition signature gathering cannot be done due to the widespread shutdowns and bans on public gatherings caused by the Coronavirus.

 They need 640,000 signatures by 4/20.

-Despite California being the center of the underground cannabis industry and medical marijuana (or clinical cannabis) movement, most of the towns in California have prohibited individuals from opening cannabis businesses.
+California is the center of the underground cannabis industry and medical marijuana (or clinical cannabis) movement.
+But most of the towns in California have prohibited individuals from opening cannabis businesses.

-In California, if the CHHA campaign can gather sufficient signatures, then the measure will be placed on the General Election ballot on November 3rd.
+In California, if the CHHA campaign can gather sufficient signatures, the measure will be placed on the General Election ballot.

-The act initiative is called the “Jack Herer initiative” after the noted activist who in the 1980s wrote the well-known book “The Emperor Wears No Clothes” about the benefits of cannabis and its history.
+The act initiative is called the “Jack Herer initiative.”
+It’s named after the activist who wrote the book “The Emperor Wears No Clothes” about the benefits of cannabis and its history.
 While he was alive, Herer fought for a similarly worded initiative.

 Coronavirus has had a very negative effect on politics and business and businesses.
 Many Hollywood productions have stalled for fear of contamination.
-In politics, presidential candidate Bernie Sanders has canceled many of his usually well-attended rallies because of Coronavirus which has likely hurt his campaign.
+In politics, presidential candidate Bernie Sanders has canceled many of his usually well-attended rallies because of Coronavirus.
+It has likely hurt his campaign greatly.

 Kevin Smith and New Jersey

-Smith became a respected auteur film director with the 1994 release of his film “Clerks” which was a comedy set in the convenience store where he worked in real life in Monmouth County.
+Kevin Smith became a respected auteur film director with the 1994 release of his film “Clerks.”
+It was a comedy set in the convenience store where he worked in real life in Monmouth County.

-It became the first of a series of films known as the “ViewAskewverse” where Smith and Mewes play two friendly and harmless weed dealers.
+The movie became the first of a series of films known as the “ViewAskewverse.”
+In the movies, Smith and Mewes play two friendly and harmless weed dealers.

-While Smith’s movies are largely set in New Jersey and he was raised in Highlands, NJ, since moving to Hollywood, he has not been involved in cannabis reform in New Jersey.
+While Kevin Smith’s movies are largely set in New Jersey and he was raised in Highlands, NJ.
+But since moving to Hollywood, he has not been involved in cannabis reform in New Jersey.